April 20, 2026

 Why Washington NP Students Trust NPHub to Find the Right Clinical Preceptor

-• Full paperwork management, including affiliation agreements, documentation, and compliance requirements, all coordinated so nothing falls through the cracks.
+• Full paperwork management including affiliation agreements, documentation, and compliance requirements, all coordinated on your behalf so nothing falls through the cracks between you, your preceptor, and your nursing program

 Don't Let the Washington NP Preceptor Shortage Delay Your Graduation

-In Washington state, securing the right clinical preceptor isn't just a graduation requirement; it's the bridge between being a nursing student and becoming a licensed nurse practitioner ready to serve your community.
+In Washington state, securing the right clinical preceptor is not just a graduation requirement.
+It is the bridge between being a nursing student and becoming a licensed nurse practitioner ready to serve your community through evidence-based practice, preventive care, and real-world patient care across primary care, family practice, psychiatric mental health, and beyond.

 FAQ: Washington NP Preceptors, Clinical Rotations & Placement Requirements